 By The Numbers:

-- $47.79 million dollars in research is currently funded in the six state area (Arkansas, Colorado, New Mexico, Oklahoma, Texas and Wyoming) of the SouthWest Affiliate (SWA).
+- $47.79 million dollars in research is currently funded in the six state area (Arkansas, Colorado, New Mexico, Oklahoma, Texas and Wyoming) of the American Heart Association –Southwest States.

 - The American Heart Association (AHA), has launched new research initiatives.
 Find out more here.

-- The AHA currently funds 229 researchers in 43 institutions in 23 cities across the SWA.
+- The AHA currently funds 229 researchers in 43 institutions in 23 cities across the southwest.

-- More than $597 million in research has been funded in the SWA by the AHA since 1951.
+- More than $597 million in research has been funded in the Southwest States by the AHA since 1951.

 More than 2,100 Americans die of cardiovascular diseases each day — nearly one person every 40 seconds.
 Cardiovascular diseases claim more lives each year than cancer, chronic lower respiratory diseases and accidents combined.
 On average, every 40 seconds someone in the United States has a stroke